Appendix: Data Sources & References

 - Six Dimensions of Success: AI transformation requires excellence across Strategy, Talent, Operating Model, Technology, Data, and Adoption & Scaling

-Multikor Strategic Alignment: Our platform directly addresses McKinsey's findings by providing workflow redesign at core (not just automation overlay), human-in-the-loop via confidence-based escalation (three-layer architecture ensures edge cases route to humans), domain-specific SLMs + three-layer architecture break the pilot trap, and transformative business value (growth + innovation + efficiency, not just cost savings).
+Multikor Strategic Alignment: Our platform directly addresses McKinsey's findings by providing workflow redesign at core (not just automation overlay), human-in-the-loop via confidence-based escalation (SLM-first architecture ensures edge cases route to humans), domain-specific SLMs + SLM-first architecture break the pilot trap, and transformative business value (growth + innovation + efficiency, not just cost savings).
 We are positioned as an agentic AI leader helping enterprises move from pilots to profits.

 Total Addressable Market (TAM)